 5:11 "But refuse [to enroll on this list the] younger widows, for when they become restive and their natural desires grow strong, they withdraw themselves against Christ [and] wish to marry [again].

 12 And so they incur condemnation for having set aside and slighted their previous pledge.

-and not oly idlers but gossips and busybodies, saying what they should not say and talking of things they should not mention.
+13 Moreover, as they go about from house to house they learn to be idlers, and not only idlers but gossips and busybodies, saying what they should not say and talking of things they should not mention.

 14 So I would have [younger] widows marry, bear children, guide the household, [and] not give opponents of the faith occasion for slander or reproach."

 These verses deal specifically with younger widows, but apply also to younger women in general as the King James translation suggests, where the word widows is simply rendered "women."
 Paul says, "But refuse [to enroll on this list the] younger widows ..."
 What list?
 The roll of widows as defined in verse 1 Timothy 5:5:

 "Now [a woman] who is a real widow, and is left entirely alone and desolate, has fixed her hope on God and perseveres in supplications and prayers night and day ..."

 What Paul is saying in verse 11 is that younger widows will eventually want to fulfill their natural desires -- i.e., to be wives and mothers -- and, after a time, will not wish to spend their lives in prayer and supplication day in and day out, communing with and living for God alone.
 Rather, the time will come when they will wish to marry again, and by doing so open themselves up for reproach from those outside the faith who might judge them for withdrawing from their prior resolve to dedicate their lives to God.
 The basic premise is that Christians are to be ever-evangelizing, in part, through their example to others, and as such should make life decisions that they can fulfill, and only those which reflect a dedication to righteousness and stability of character.